FLGMwt/FLGMwt.github.io.code/source/_posts/Publishing-NET-Core-NuGet-Packages.md

 ## Creating a Class Library

-You can create NuGet packages out of your existing class libraries, but for this guide, I'll be starting from scratch with a new project, using the `dotnet` cli.
+You can create NuGet packages out of your existing class libraries, but for this guide, I'll be starting from scratch with a new project, using the `dotnet` cli:

 ``` PowerShell
 >mkdir FancyPackage